gozo1234/THREE.TextTexture/README.md

 *read-only*

-The combined properties of the font.
+The combined font properties.

 ---

 `.fillStyle = '#fff'`

-The fill color or the style of the characters of the text.
+The fill color or the style of the text characters.

 ---

 `.strokeWidth = 0`

-The stroke width of the characters of the text.
+The stroke width of the text characters.
 The pixels are calculated relative to the font size.

 ---

 `.strokeStyle = '#000'`

-The stroke color or the style of the characters of the text.
+The stroke color or the style of the text characters.

 ---

 `.align = 'center'`

-The horizontal alignment of the text.
+The horizontal text alignment.
 Possible values are `'center'`, `'left'` and `'right'`.

 ---

 `.lineGap = 0.15`

-The vertical distance between the lines of the text.
+The vertical distance between the text lines.
 The pixels are calculated relative to the font size.

 ---

 `.padding = 0.25`

-The space around the content.
+The space around the text.
 The pixels are calculated relative to the font size.

 ---